What is a program, and why do we need a program?

 Important note

-Unlike C++, in java, if a class doesn’t possess the main function still, the code will get compiled.
+Unlike C++, in java, if a class doesn’t possess the main function, it still compiles the code.
 And if several java classes contain the main function, the code will still be compiled because execution is done based on a class’s main function whose name is given to the JVM.

 Why is Java Platform Independent?